Let’s look at the key reasons that are pushing The Hain Celestial Group Inc. (HAIN) to new highs - News Daemon

 The Hain Celestial Group Inc. (NASDAQ: HAIN) Trading Performance Indicators

 The Hain Celestial Group Inc. (HAIN) is currently performing well based on its current performance indicators.
 A quick ratio of 1.10 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.03.
-Likewise, its price to free cash flow for the trailing twelve months is 238.54.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.91.

 Technical Analysis of The Hain Celestial Group Inc. (HAIN)

-Compared to the last year’s volume of 0.93 million, its volume of 1.31 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 77.00%.
-Additionally, its Average True Range was 0.81.
+Looking closely at The Hain Celestial Group Inc. (NASDAQ: HAIN), its last 5-days average volume was 1.37 million, which is a jump from its year-to-date volume of 0.98 million.
+As of the previous 9 days, the stock’s Stochastic %D was 4.73%.
+Additionally, its Average True Range was 0.89.

-During the past 100 days, The Hain Celestial Group Inc.’s (HAIN) raw stochastic average was set at 86.47%, which indicates a significant increase from 77.78% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 40.87% in the past 14 days, which was lower than the 45.94% volatility it showed in the past 100 days.
+During the past 100 days, The Hain Celestial Group Inc.’s (HAIN) raw stochastic average was set at 46.58%, which indicates a significant increase from 6.78% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 61.40% in the past 14 days, which was higher than the 49.50% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $18.23, while its 200-day Moving Average is $21.32.
-Nevertheless, the first resistance level for the watch stands at $21.67 in the near term.
-At $22.15, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $22.95.
-If the price goes on to break the first support level at $20.39, it is likely to go to the next support level at $19.59.
-Now, if the price goes above the second support level, the third support stands at $19.11.
+At the time of writing, stock’s 50-day Moving Average is $18.20, while its 200-day Moving Average is $21.08.
+However, in the short run, The Hain Celestial Group Inc.’s stock first resistance to watch stands at $18.67.
+Second resistance stands at $18.90.
+The third major resistance level sits at $19.16.
+If the price goes on to break the first support level at $18.18, it is likely to go to the next support level at $17.92.
+Now, if the price goes above the second support level, the third support stands at $17.69.

 The Hain Celestial Group Inc. (NASDAQ: HAIN) Key Stats